liuffy/Tracktive/docs/README.md

 ### Phase 2: `TracktList` Model and `TracktLikes` Model, Spotify API *(3 days)*
 *Objective*: TracktLists can be created, liked, and unliked.

-:question: Do I need a separate `Trackt` model and redux cycle if the songs aren't being added by hand?

 - [X] Experiment with Spotify API endpoints in Chrome Dev Tools
 - [X] Use Spotify API endpoints to create playlists
 	- [X] Successfully make a query to retrieve artist IDs based on inputted artist names